 Raccoon in Trap

 Trapping raccoons is not advised for a number of reasons.
 In spring and summer, babies are often left behind to starve, and trapping rarely solves the root cause of the problem.
-Safely release the raccoon by putting a towel over the trap (for a visual barrier, which will calm both the raccoon and the caller) and open the door (while wearing heavy gloves).
-If you would prefer to have the raccoon removed, contact your local animal control to assist so the animal is not left in the trap to suffer and die.
+Safely release the raccoon by first putting a towel over the trap (for a visual barrier, which will calm both the raccoon and the caller) and then opening the door (while wearing heavy gloves).
+If you would prefer to have the raccoon removed, contact your local animal control agency to assist so the animal is not left in the trap to suffer and die.

 Raccoons in Attic or Chimney